wangguanzzz/notes/kafka/at_first_glance.md

 stream of messages => topic
 multiple partitions make one topic, each partition has accumulation messages starting from 0  to inf each message in partition has a unique id, that is offset. offset expired by one week by default

+## brokers and clusters
+brokers are in charge of electing a leader and replicating data across the broker service a cluster consists of a set of broakers